2016 AFF Championship

 The 2016 AFF Championship, sponsored by Suzuki and officially known as the AFF Suzuki Cup 2016, was the 11th edition of the AFF Championship, the football championship of nations affiliated to the ASEAN Football Federation (AFF).
 The whole tournament ran from 19 November to 17 December 2016.
 After the recognition by FIFA as a "category A" tournament, the 2016 edition of the tournament would grant international ranking points for each match.

-The group stages of the championships were held for the first time at Myanmar and the Philippines from 19–26 November 2016.
+The group stages of the championships were held for the first time at Myanmar and the Philippines from 19 to 26 November 2016.

-Thailand were the defending champions, but won the tournament by a 3–2 victory in the two-legged final against Indonesia to secure their fifth title.
+Thailand were the defending champions, and they successfully defended their title by a 3–2 victory in the two-legged final against Indonesia to secure their record-breaking fifth title.

 Hosts

 At the 11th ASEAN Football Federation Council meeting in Naypyidaw on 21 December 2013, Myanmar and the Philippines were named as co-hosts the group stage of the tournament.
 This will mark the first time that both countries will host the group stages of said competition.

 The Philippine Football Federation (PFF) initially withdrew as co-host of the group stages in February 2016, citing issues with the Rizal Memorial Stadium as well as the availability of another venue.
 The replacing host were said to be announced on 12 March 2016, with Malaysia and 2014 co-hosts Singapore and Vietnam announcing they have or were to apply.
 The Philippines also later announced that they would appeal to keep their hosting rights.

 On 7 March, the AFF accepted the appeal of the Philippines while Malaysia were named 'standby host', with Vietnam and Singapore withdrawing their bids.
 The Philippines were given until 11 March in order to secure a contract to use the Philippine Sports Stadium (PSS) as a venue.
 Rizal Memorial Stadium is to be used as a secondary venue during the final simultaneous group matches.
 On 12 March, it was confirmed that the Philippines retained hosting rights, following an AFF Council Meeting in Da Nang, Vietnam.
 The PFF was able to present a contract with the PSS to the AFF as well as a letter of guarantee from the Philippine Sports Commission.